Overview

 Step 4: Project Corpus Growth Year by Year

 Compounding happens annually on the accumulated balance at the EPFO's declared rate, with monthly contributions added throughout the year.
-Assuming the same Rs 30,000 basic salary growing at 8% per year, and an 8.25% EPFO interest rate held constant, the corpus builds as follows:
+Assuming the same Rs 30,000 basic salary growing at 8% per year, and an 8.25% EPFO interest rate held constant, the corpus builds like this:

 | Year | Approx. Basic Salary | Annual EPF Contribution (employee + employer EPF share) | Approx. Closing Corpus |